ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 	- Read 20 ~ 50 papers of top conferences/journals.
 		- In any topic: the one(s) you are interested in, or the one(s) I am interested in, or just any.
 	- Make sure to understand the following key information in each paper:
 		- What is the problem they are solving?
-Why is the problem important?
+Why is this problem important?
 		- What is their main contribution?
 Why is that important?
 		- What is their main difference compared with previous work?
 Is it significant?
 	- What is your judgement?
 What do you think of this paper?